Staircase down to ground floor, doors to:

 Radiator, range of matching wall and base mounted storage units and drawer pack, roll edged work surface with inset single bowl sink/drainer unit, built in 4-ring electric hob with extractor hood over and oven below, space and plumbing for washing machine and fridge/freezer, part tiled walls, open plan to dining room, doors to staircase and:

 Two piece white suite comprising close coupled wc and pedestal wash hand basin with tiled splash back, extractor fan.

 Double glazed French style doors to side, double glazed windows to side and rear, vaulted ceiling.

 Low maintenance courtyard garden which is paved throughout, side access gate leading to:

-Off road parking for one vehicle.
+Off road parking for one small vehicle.